-$5 from each private lesson taught by Chelsea is donated to animal rescue/advocacy-related efforts &/or helps fund her volunteering trips to Best Friends Animal Society's animal sanctuary in Kanab, Utah (5th trip was to be June 2020, prior to the COVID-19 temporary closure to volunteers)
+$5 from each private lesson taught by Chelsea is donated to animal rescue/advocacy-related efforts &/or helps fund her volunteering trips to Best Friends Animal Society's animal sanctuary in Kanab, Utah (5th trip forthcoming in 2021)

 published July 2018, Best Friends Animal Society's Sanctuary Stories (online)

 published Spring 2021, Best4Bunny magazine (print); April 2018, Small Pet Select (online); and Winter 2016, House Rabbit Journal (print)

 A beautiful quote by Best Friends CEO, Julie Castle (BF magazine, March/April 2020):

 "A home-between-homes, a safe haven, a place of healing - words to describe what Best Friends Animal Sanctuary is for the animals.
 And rightfully so.
 But what the Sanctuary has become for the people who visit, volunteer and work here is, in many ways, something more significant.
 It's a place of refuge, safety and healing for us.
 Its magic captures the hearts of all who visit.
 It's a place where compassion and community flourish, and the bond between people and pets is celebrated.

 A reality in which dogs and cats are killed in shelters simply because they don't have safe places to call home takes a toll on our animal-loving hearts.
 That's why experiencing a place like Best Friends feels so life-changing.
 It's a break from a hard reality - a balm for our souls.
 We cherish and nurture this place of refuge even as we continue to extend our work beyond the Sanctuary."